Variety of power sums and divisors in the moduli space of cubic fourfolds: Apolarity and syzygies

-Then $V_{10}(F)$ is singular along the surface $S_B$ of points $[l]\in \PP(V)$ for which $f-l^3$ has rank $9$ and the $(35\times 21)$-matrix $M_2$ of linear second order syzygies has rank at most $19$, in particular at the points $[l]$ for which $f-l^3$ is apolar to a pencil of normal sextic elliptic curves. \end{lemma} \begin{proof} Indeed, we proved that $V_{10}(F)=Y_F$ is a determinantal hypersurface of the matrix $M_2$, hence it is singular where the rank drops to $19$. \end{proof} \begin{remark} {\rm We have computed with {\it Macaulay2} \cite{MAC2} certain cubic forms $f$, such that $V_{10}(F)$ is a hypersurface of degree $9$ whose singular locus is a surface of degree $140$ and coincides with the locus where $M_2$ has rank at most $19$.
+If the $(35\times 21)$-matrix $M_2$ of linear second order syzygies has rank $21$ at a general point and rank $20$ at some point, then $V_{10}(F)$ is singular along the set of points $[l]\in \PP(V)$ for which $f-l^3$ has rank $9$ and the matrix $M_2$ has rank at most $19$, in particular at the points $[l]$ for which $f-l^3$ is apolar to a pencil of elliptic normal sextic curves on a Veronese surface. \end{lemma} \begin{proof} Indeed, by Lemma \ref{leautiliser}, the $(35\times 21)$-matrix $M_2$ has rank at most $20$ along the determinantal hypersurface $V_{10}(F)=Y_F$.
+Since it has rank $20$ at some point, it must have rank $20$ at a general point of $V_{10}(F)$, while $V_{10}(F)$ is singular where the rank is at most $19$.
+The lemma therefore follows from Corollary \ref{second order}. \end{proof} \begin{remark} {\rm We have computed with {\it Macaulay2} \cite{MAC2} for certain cubic forms $f$, that $V_{10}(F)$ is a hypersurface of degree $9$ whose singular locus is a surface of degree $140$ that coincides with the locus where $M_2$ has rank at most $19$.
 Therefore we conjecture that this holds for a general $f$.}\end{remark}

-We conclude this section with the proof of the following Corollary \ref{corlea} that will be also needed in next section.